 SMAP, such as shaping a kernel pool allocation to be used as the fake buffers array instead of a user-mode address or editing the PTE of the user-mode page that contains the fake array, but the basic exploitation primitive won’t work on systems that support

-23H2 have a change that affects this technique, but only slightly.
+22H2 release introduced a change that affects this technique, but only slightly.
 Since Windows

-22610 the buffer array in the kernel is no longer a flat array of addresses and lengths, but instead an array of pointers to a new data structure:
+22H2 release) the buffer array in the kernel is no longer a flat array of addresses and lengths, but instead an array of pointers to a new data structure:

 typedef struct _IOP_MC_BUFFER_ENTRY